Harold Brainsby: Athletics

 Brainsby competed for New Zealand at the 1934 British Empire Games, where he won the bronze medal in the triple jump, with a distance of 47 ft 11+1/2 in.
 He also competed in the long jump, finishing in seventh place with a leap of 21 ft 6+1/2 in.

 He won the triple jump title at the national athletics championships in 1934 and 1935, and was second in the same event but the leading New Zealander (behind Japanese athlete Kenshi Togami) in 1937.

 Later life and death

 Brainsby served with the 21st Rifle Battalion, 2nd New Zealand Expeditionary Force during World War II.
 He rose from the rank of sergeant to become a major on General Freyberg's staff, and returned to New Zealand after the battle of El Alamein.
 Following a career as an illustrator and journalist for the Auckland Star, New Zealand Herald, and Auckland Weekly News, in 1952 he joined the Highland Park law firm of Melville Churton, which, in 1962, became Churton Brainsby & Hart.

 A noted contract bridge player, Brainsby was a member of the Auckland four that won the New Zealand championship on several occasions.
 He also served as president of the Northern Bridge Club.

-Brainsby died in Auckland on 3 April 1975, and his body was cremated at Purewa.
+Brainsby died in Auckland on 3 April 1975, and his body was cremated at Purewa Crematorium.